Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Introduction

-There are variety of structures in steel bridge as shown in Fig. \ref{fig:TypeStruct}, which consists of popular structures as \textit{Cross-}, \textit{T-}, \textit{I-}, \textit{K-} and \textit{L-} shape.
-The structure complexity and dimension make motion planning task is very challenging, requires the perception of robot about the structure and a method that is able to make use of limited work space.
-Moreover, to navigate the robot inspect on bridge continuously, the navigation system need to build a path in large scale.
-Combining with a depth sensor to collect data in a far distance, we develop a method to estimate a graph, which represents the steel bridges as a set of nodes and edges.
-Moreover, we propose a variant of open Chinese Postman Problem (VOCPP), which determines the shortest path to inspect all available steel bars on the structure with difference of starting and ending points.
+To move on smooth steel surfaces, the robot needs to navigate itself on varieties of structures in steel bridge as shown in Fig. \ref{fig:TypeStruct}, which consists of popular structures as \textit{Cross-}, \textit{T-}, \textit{I-}, \textit{K-} and \textit{L-} shape.
+The structure complexity and varied dimensions make motion planning task challenging.
+The motion planning needs a perception of the steel bridge structure to implement and a method to utilize limited workspace.
+The bridge data can be provided offline, however, to improve the operation flexibility of the robot, the navigation system relies on the on-board sensor data, which is collected as robot operating.
+The on-board data is collected from the depth sensor, which was equipped on the robot.
+The sensor is only able to process a portion of the bridge in a view frame, thus, to navigate the robot to inspect the bridge continuously, the navigation system needs combine all the view frames and build a path going through all of them.
+To overcome the challenge, we propose a navigation framework that based on the idea: the bridge is divided into as a set of structures, each structure corresponding to a sensor frame is represented as a graph; then a variant algorithm of open Chinese Postman Problem (VOCPP) is developed to determine the shortest path to inspect all available steel bars on the structure with difference of starting and ending points.

+The paper's structure is arranged as follows: Section \ref{Sec:RelWork} discusses the related works and the extension of this research compare to them.
+Section \ref{Sec:NaviFrame} describes the proposed navigation architecture for the ARA robot on mobile operation mode.
+The experimental results on several steel bridge structure prototypes are highlighted in section \ref{Sec:ExpRes}.
+Section \ref{Sec:Con} discusses the primary results and suggests the next steps for future research developments.